jhlchan/www/python/pyscript/demo/demo10.md

 # then the JavaScript function receives one argument which is a JavaScript object {a : 2, b : 3}.
 Sk.configure(output=create_proxy(outf), read=create_proxy(builtinRead), inputfunTakesPrompt = True,) # Yes! this works!
 # Sk.configure(output=create_proxy(outf), read=create_proxy(builtinRead), inputfun=create_proxy(inf), inputfunTakesPrompt = True,) # Yes! this works!

+# Skulpt canvas setting (no scaling of turtle)
+Sk.TurtleGraphics.width = 500
+Sk.TurtleGraphics.height = 500
+# these two lines has no effect!

 # get a program from selection
 def get_program():